 BlueTopo is available for download as three layer GeoTIFFs with elevation, uncertainty, and raster attribute table (RAT) layers.
 All layers are presented as 32 bit floating point values.
 See FAQ for information on how to download the GeoTIFFS

 The current naming convention for BlueTopo is a combination of several worldwide schemes with different cell sizes.
 A definition of the current tile names and a link to the data can be found in a geopackage in the BlueTopo bucket on AWS.
 We expect to update the tessellation scheme and the associated naming convention in the future, but this file will be kept up to date with the latest tiles available.
 Depending on region, you can expect to see new BlueTopo files with the latest data, weekly to monthly.
-In the future, the nowCOAST map viewer will make available map services and data visualization.
+In the future, the nowCOAST map viewer will make BlueTopo available through map services and the viewer.

 GeoTIFF Image Description Tag: The TIFF format allows for tags that provide additional metadata.
 Within the tag "TIFFTAG_IMAGEDESCRIPTION" we have the following text.